rnatella/aflnet-kamailio-sip/README.md

 ```

 To fuzz the SIP server, we will be simulating two SIP users that make a call (`REGISTER + INVITE`, adapted from this [tutorial](https://tomeko.net/other/sipp/sipp_cheatsheet.php)).
-One of the users will be the fuzzer; the other user will be a SIP client ([PJSIP](https://www.pjsip.org/)).
+One of the users will be the fuzzer (the caller); the other user will be impersonated by the [PJSIP](https://www.pjsip.org/) SIP client (the callee).

 ![SIP scenario](/sipp_pjsua.png)